The Difference Between Legal Custody and Physical Custody

-In the case, called Harris v.
-Williams, a prior divorce proceeding had resulted in the award of joint legal custody with physical custody going to the father of the children of the marriage.
-The mother of the children filed a petition to modify custody, among other things that are not relevant to our discussion.
-The trial court denied the modification and the mother appealed, claiming that the judge had not applied the ‘best interest of the children’ standard.
-The Court of Appeals upheld the judge’s decision, reasoning from prior precedent that the first step in succeeding in a custody modification is for the petitioner to show a ‘material change‘ affecting the child’s welfare has occurred.
+The first step in succeeding in a custody modification is for the petitioner to show a ‘material change‘ affecting the child’s welfare has occurred.
 Only when this hurdle is cleared will the court then proceed to determine what arrangement is now in the child’s best interest.

 What constitutes a material change will depend upon the circumstances of each case.
-However, as Harris shows, the trial court will likely require some specific demonstration of an effect on the child’s welfare, rather than simply vague assertions of a change in lodgings or work schedule.
+The trial court will likely require some specific demonstration of an effect on the child’s welfare, rather than simply vague assertions of a change in lodgings or work schedule.

 Do mothers get preference in Georgia child custody?

-There seems to be a supposition among some Georgia residents that mothers have an advantage in child custody proceedings, whether in a divorce or in an out-of-wedlock situation.
-The law itself, in Georgia, however, is clear on the matter.
+An incorrect assumption among some Georgia residents is the belief that mothers have an advantage in child custody court proceedings, whether in a divorce or in an out-of-wedlock situation.
+The law itself, in Georgia, however, is clear on the matter and states that this is not the case.
 Georgia Code Section 19-9-3 states, at the very top, that no “prima-facie” advantage is to be given to either party in a custody determination process.
 This means that there is no legal presumption that the mother will be a better caregiver than the father.

 It is possible, perhaps, that the social roles of mother and father give rise to the perception of favoritism for the mother in such proceedings.
 As we have previously touched on, a couple of the factors that a court will consider in a custody proceeding are the strength of already-extant bonds between the child and his or her parents and the level of parental participation in the child’s life.
 While in the past some courts may have found these bonds are stronger between the child and the mother, these days that is not always true and the specific facts of each case will likely determine the outcome of custody disputes.